COVID-19 Updates

 WHAT IS COVID-19:

-The Centers for Disease Control and Prevention (CDC) is responding to an outbreak of respiratory disease caused by a new coronavirus that was first detected in Wuhan City, Hubei Province, China, which has now spread globally and across the United States.
+The Centers for Disease Control and Prevention (CDC) is responded to an outbreak of respiratory disease caused by a new coronavirus that was first detected in Wuhan City, Hubei Province, China, which has now spread globally and across the United States.
 The virus has been named "SARS-CoV-2," and the disease it causes has been named "coronavirus disease 2019" (abbreviated "COVID-19").
 The CDC considers COVID-19 to be a serious public health concern.
 COVID-19 is mainly spread through person to person contact, including being physically near (within 6 feet) someone with COVID-19.
 It is possible for those with COVID-19 that do not have symptoms (asymptomatic) to spread the virus to others.
-To date, there have been over 16,000 cases of COVID-19 in Hamilton Township.
+To date, there have been thousands of cases of COVID-19 in Hamilton Township.

 SYMPTOMS OF COVID-19: